-The Bank has improved its operational risk incident reporting system overtime by creating an increased level of awareness among the employees with regard to operational risks and the importance of incident reporting.
-A total of 188 incidents have been reported in 2020.
-The Bank has in place a well streamlined process of reporting and employees are continuously encouraged via training to report incidents as and when they happen.
-The Operational Risk Coordination Officers (ORCO) are required to send a monthly report to the Operational Risk Management Unit regarding operational risk related incidents if any took place at their respective branches or departments.
-The operational risk incidents reported in 2020 based on the event type are given in the graph.
+The Bank has improved its operational risk incident reporting system overtime by creating an increased level of awareness among the employees with regard to operational risks and the importance of timely incident reporting.
+A total of 169 incidents were reported in 2021.
+The Operational Risk Coordination Officers (ORCO) are required to send a monthly report to the Operational Risk Management Unit (ORMU) regarding operational risk related incidents if any took place at their respective branches or departments.
+The operational risk incidents reported in 2021 based on the event type are given

-The majority of the incidents reported were as a result of a failure in the execution, delivery and process management, and they included near misses and no losses.
-However, the actual losses resulting from the operational risk events have been very marginal and there have been no significant losses incurred as a result of the existing stringent controls that are in place.
+The majority of the incidents reported were as a result of a failure in the execution, delivery and process management, and they also included near misses and no loss incidents.
+Due to the stringent controls that are in place, current losses from operational risk events have been kept to the barest minimum, with no significant losses.

 RCSA requires self-evaluation of operational risk exposures of processes in the Bank by respective departments semi-annually.
 Each department will assess the risks based on impact and likelihood of occurrence, while controls are assessed based on control design and control performance.
 The results are evaluated at ORMC for additional controls or mitigants in order to minimise risk exposure to the Bank.

-Regular KRI monitoring, assists business line managers by providing them with a quantitative, verifiable risk measurement which will be evaluated against the thresholds.
+Regular KRI monitoring assists business line managers by providing them with a quantitative, verifiable risk measurement which is evaluated against the thresholds.
 A summary of KRIs is presented to ORMC based on a traffic light system.